-As the product certified has been accepted into the certification process before 08 September 2014 this certificate is recognized according to the rules of the previous arrangement [CCRA-2000], i.e. for all assurance components selected or up to EAL 4.
+As this process is the re-certification of a new version of the same product, this certificate is recognized according to the rules of the previous arrangement [CCRA-2000], i.e. for all assurance components selected or up to EAL 4.